harshdasika/ARCANE/README.md

 **2. Claude Desktop can't find the server**
 - Check that the path in your config file is correct
-- Ensure the wrapper script is executable: `chmod +x academic-discovery-wrapper.sh`
+- Ensure the wrapper script is executable: `chmod +x arcane-wrapper.sh`
 - Verify the virtual environment exists and is properly set up

 **3. Server starts but Claude Desktop doesn't connect**
 - Check the Claude Desktop logs for connection errors
-- Ensure the server is running: `./academic-discovery-wrapper.sh`
+- Ensure the server is running: `./arcane-wrapper.sh`
 - Restart Claude Desktop after configuration changes

 **4. Permission denied errors**
-- Make sure the wrapper script is executable: `chmod +x academic-discovery-wrapper.sh`
+- Make sure the wrapper script is executable: `chmod +x arcane-wrapper.sh`
 - Check file permissions on the project directory

 ### Manual Testing